Diavolo Dance Theater: Educational and community outreach

 While educational and community outreach has been a part of Diavolo since its inception in 1992, the program began to grow in 1998 and continues to do so with educational performances and instructional programming.
 At the launch of its pilot programs in 2012, The Diavolo Institute received funding from the James Irvine Foundation, the W.M.
 Keck Foundation, and others.

-The Diavolo Institute provides dance education and active arts participation for low-income youth and their families in the Los Angeles area.
+The Diavolo Institute aka “Volo” provides dance education and active arts participation for low-income youth and their families in the Los Angeles area.
 The program includes highlights such as: L.A.
 Familia (a multi-generational dance night that uses dance and everyday movement to get entire families working together), L.A.
 Unity (a regular workshop series that culminates in school and community performances on the distinct Diavolo set pieces), and T.R.U.S.T. (an interactive in-school assembly show, featuring trust exercises and student participation).

 In 2010, Diavolo received an American Masterpieces grant from the University of Georgia Research Foundation from the National Endowment for the Arts to fund educational activities.

 Diavolo received another grant from the National Endowment for the Arts in 2012.

 Awards and recognition

 In 1995 during its European debut at the Edinburgh Festival Fringe, Diavolo was named "Best of the Fest" by The London Independent and "Critics Choice" by The Guardian.

 The Dance Resource Center of Greater Los Angeles presented the 1995 Lester Horton Dance Award to Diavolo Dance Theater for outstanding achievement in performance/company.

 The Carpenter Performing Arts Center CSULB honored Diavolo Dance Theater as the Arts in Education Hero of the year 2006 presented for Diavolo's support and dedication to bringing the arts to young people.
 On September 28, 2007, Diavolo was recognized as a cultural treasure of Los Angeles and was presented the Certificate of Recognition from the City of Los Angeles.

 Los Angeles Times dance critic Lewis Segal reviewed Diavolo's 2007 and 2010 Hollywood Bowl performances with the LA Philharmonic, saying that Diavolo exemplifies one of "those rare events that define the art of this city, when the levels of vision and support are equally exceptional….[Diavolo] makes precisely coordinated feats look improvisational, even reckless….To say Diavolo is exciting is redundant."

 In 2017, Diavolo performed in Season 12 of America's Got Talent, debuting in week 3 as the only acrobatic dance group among several dance troupes.
 In week 2 of the semifinals, Diavolo won the Judges' Choice Award to advance to the Finals, where it finished in the bottom 5 of the top 10.